KenzaB27/Search/minimax_assignment/README.md

    $ which virtualenvwrapper.sh
    ```

-   For example, in my machine, the location of my virtualenvwrapper.sh is `/Library/Frameworks/Python.framework/Versions/3.7/bin/virtualenvwrapper.sh`
+   For example, in my machine, the location of my virtualenvwrapper.sh is `/Library/Frameworks/Python.framework/Versions/3.X/bin/virtualenvwrapper.sh`, where instead of X there is a 6 or a 7, depending if I use Python 3.6 or Python 3.7, respectively.

    * Modify **.bash_profile** file